 eConsent is rapidly becoming the new consent standard for trials

 Electronic Informed Consent, also called eConsent, is rapidly becoming the new consent standard for clinical trials.
-This trend has been accelerated by the global COVID-19 pandemic as eConsent can help ensure the continuation of the informed consent process when face-to-face contact is impossible or avoided.
+The global COVID-19 pandemic sped up the trend, with eConsent ensuring informed consent continuity amid impossible or avoided face-to-face contact.
 Trial participants who feel insecure or inconvenient about visiting the site can consent from home.

 Reap the benefits of eConsent